-As you plan to embark on your journey to the beautiful, vibrant, and culturally rich country of Kenya, immersing yourself in the local food scene becomes an will be one of the many things you will enjoy as part of the experience.
+As you plan to embark on your journey to the beautiful, vibrant and culturally rich country of Kenya, immersing yourself in the local food scene will be one of the many things you will enjoy as part of the experience.

-As you explore the dining scene & visit numerous parks and reservations, it's important to familiarize yourself with the country's tipping customs.
-Kenya's diversity extends to its tipping practices, and understanding how and when to tip can have a positive impact during your stay.
+As you explore the dining scene & visit numerous parks and reservations, it's important to familiarise yourself with the country's tipping customs.
+Kenya's diversity extends to its tipping practices and understanding how and when to tip can have a positive impact during your stay.

 Understanding Tipping Culture in Kenya

 The best way to immerse yourself and discover Kenya's rich and vibrant culture is through the local food scene.
 In this diverse nation comes a diversity of tipping customs.
-As you indulge in the delicious flavors of this vibrant nation understand how best to approach tipping in Kenya, tipping is a common practice to show appreciation for excellent service, and it is generally expected in restaurants, cafes, and hospitality establishments.
+As you indulge in the delicious flavours of this vibrant nation, understand how best to approach tipping in Kenya.
+Tipping is a common practice to show appreciation for excellent service, and it is generally expected in restaurants, cafes, and hospitality establishments.
 Understanding how and when to tip is crucial to embrace the local customs and make a positive impact during your stay.

 Tipping Etiquette Made Easy

 In Kenya, tipping is usually done in cash, and a standard tip is around 10-15% of the bill.
-It isn’t offensive in anyway to leave a tip within the bill-booklet or directly to the server who is serving you.
+It isn’t offensive in anyway to leave a tip within the bill booklet or directly to the server who is serving you.
 However, it's important to note that some high-end restaurants may already include a service charge.
 In this case, a small additional tip is appreciated.
-When dining at local eateries or enjoying street food, you may not find a service charge, so leaving a gratuity directly to the staff is customary.
+When dining at a resort or enjoying street food, you may not find a service charge, so leaving a gratuity directly to the staff is customary.

 Besides restaurants, don't forget to tip your safari guides, drivers, and hotel staff if you explore Kenya's stunning wildlife reserves.
-Tipping is a gesture of gratitude for their exceptional service and knowledge and can go a very long way hence why we recommend it.
+Tipping is a gesture of gratitude for their exceptional service and knowledge and can go a very long way; hence, we recommend it.

 Tipping Made Convenient with Shukran

-To enhance your tipping experience while in Kenya, use Shukran, the leading tipping app designed to make the process private, secure, and hassle-free.
-Shukran allows you to tip using your card, providing convenience and ease, especially for travelers who prefer digital transactions.
+To enhance your tipping experience while in Kenya, use Shukran, the leading tipping app designed to make the process private, secure and hassle-free.
+Shukran allows you to tip using your card, providing convenience and ease, especially for travellers who prefer digital transactions.

 Using Shukran is as simple as tapping on the app and selecting your desired tip amount.
 Your gratuity goes directly to the staff, ensuring that your appreciation reaches the deserving hands promptly!